FTC refers to a beneficiary or recipient's failure, without good cause, to do what

-and, if necessary, twice at 10-day intervals.
+or representative via telephone.
+If necessary, follow-up twice more at 10-day intervals.

 If the CDR forms are still not received:

-individual, payee, or representative.
+payee, or representative.

-to answer the questions.
+forms or refuses to answer the questions.

 Request the FO return all documentation once completed back to the DDS.
 The DDS will